-Last Updated on September 11, 2020
+Last Updated on December 2, 2022

 I promise, I will share when it’s ready!

 Granola is crunchy, sweet, and a perfect substitute for all of the packaged cereals you no longer buy.
-While eating Captain Crunch is not the healthiest breakfast option it’s still full of so many childhood memories.
+While eating Captain Crunch is not the healthiest breakfast option, it’s still full of so many childhood memories.

 I used to love eating cereal for breakfast every morning.
 It was super quick and easy.
 I also would binge an entire box of Cinnamon Toast Crunch while studying for finals in college.

 Cereal is also just easy.
 I loved not having to hassle with a huge breakfast ordeal while heading to school.

 I still try to keep my breakfast super simple when heading to work.

 Homemade granola cereal fits the bill for me.
 It’s super tasty, easy to make, and a really quick breakfast.
 It’s a fairly common item in bulk bins, but I find that it’s typically loaded with sugar.